What is Digital Ethnography?

-Digital ethnography - or immersion - is the study of people in a real-world environment.
-It enables researchers to observe respondents in their natural environment, essentially turning research inside out by bringing the researcher to the participant rather than vice versa.
+Digital ethnography, also known as digital immersion, is a modern research method that studies people in their everyday environments using digital tools.
+Instead of bringing participants into a controlled setting, researchers step into the participants’ world, capturing authentic behaviours and experiences as they unfold.
 Why is it so popular?
 Well, observing people in their natural environment paints a much truer picture of how they really think and feel than asking them to fill in a questionnaire or chatting to them on the phone.
 After all, what people say they do and how they behave in real life can be pretty different!

 The power of mobile